 Spend your day lazying on the beach, snorkeling, tasting delicious food and catching the sun!

-Isla Mujeres is a tiny island, barely 4 miles long and 2,000 feet wide, and is one of the best places to visit in Yucatan, if you are looking for a slower pace and relaxed atmosphere.
+Isla Mujeres is a tiny island, barely 4 miles long and 2,000 feet wide, and offers slower pace and relaxed atmosphere.

 22. Puerto Morelos